Khanabeev/seriously-1/README.md

 ### Scalability

-If an application gets bigger there are few solutions that can help to scale it:
+If an application gets bigger there are a few solutions that can help to scale it:

 - Database, `vending_machine_service.py` and `customer_service.py` are ready for multiple customers and vending machines entries.
 If it's necessary we can add a command like `vm set vending_machine <uid>` or `vm set customer <uid>` in order to change customer or vending machine;
-- Due to `vending_machine_repository.py`,`customer_repository.py` and `product_repository.py` we can implement different databases, for instance, we can replace SQLite with PostgreSQL;
+- Due to `vending_machine_repository.py`,`customer_repository.py`, and `product_repository.py` we can implement
+  different databases, for instance, we can replace SQLite with PostgreSQL;
-- Inside `db_connection.py` we can change connection to another database.
-Due to the fact than we have used only SQL queries in repositories, change connection might be easy.
-Besides, we can replace `sqlite3` package with more sophisticated `sqlalchemy`;
+- Inside `db_connection.py` we can change the connection to another database.
+Due to the fact that we have used only SQL queries in repositories, change connection might be easy.
+Besides, we can replace `sqlite3` package with a more sophisticated `sqlalchemy`;
 - New commands are automatically parsed in `vm/commands` directory;
-- If someday we want to change seed script for database, we will need upload it to `vm/database` directory and indicate a filename in config (if we rename it of course);
+- If someday we want to change the seed script for the database, we will need to upload it to `vm/database` directory and indicate a filename in config (if we rename it of course);
-- We should set environment variables (like `export NEW_VAR=new_variable`) in order to configurate our app from outside and don't touch the code.
+- We should set environment variables (like `export NEW_VAR=new_variable`) in order to configure our app from outside and don't touch the code.